 Provincial Nominee Program: This process involves receiving a nomination from a Canadian province, which boosts your score in the Express Entry pool.

-Processing times after submitting your application can vary, but expect around six months under the Express Entry system.
+After submitting your application, processing times can vary, but expect around six months under the Express Entry system.

 3. Moving to Canada